International and Comparative Labor

 All MILR candidates must complete the following six core courses

-- ILRST 5110 Statistical Methods for Social Sciences
+- ILRST 5110 Statistical Methods for the Social Sciences

 - ILRLE 5400 Labor Economics